sheckman/sigcse2019/attendees/index.md

 ---
 title: For Attendees
 showTitle: true
+cancellation_date: "February 13, 2019"
+reg_open_short: "Nov 26"
 ---

-SIGCSE {{site.data.sigcse.year}} will be held at the [Hyatt Regency Minneapolis](https://www.hyatt.com/en-US/hotel/minnesota/hyatt-regency-minneapolis/msprm) and the [Millennium Minneapolis](https://www.millenniumhotels.com/en/minneapolis/millennium-hotel-minneapolis/) in Minneapolis, Minnesota, USA.
+SIGCSE {{site.data.sigcse.year}} will be held at the <a href="https://www.hyatt.com/en-US/hotel/minnesota/hyatt-regency-minneapolis/msprm" target="_blank">Hyatt Regency Minneapolis</a> and the <a href="https://www.millenniumhotels.com/en/minneapolis/millennium-hotel-minneapolis/" target="_blank">Millennium Minneapolis</a> in Minneapolis, Minnesota, USA.

 This page will contain everything you need for registration, reserving a room, obtaining visas, and finding a roommate.
 For now, we want to make sure that rate information is available early to attendees.